Ihret/Konf_M20_Radman_Urbanek/src/site/markdown/Tutorial.md

 |CashRegister|constructor, generates Drinks - teas and coffees, methods for reports|
 |testclasses|tests all kinds of options of the code|

-for more detailed information, please look up the different single markdowns of teh classes
+for more detailed information, please look up the different single markdowns of the classes